maieul/ledmac/ISSUE_TEMPLATE.md

 Issue can be opened in English or in French (I prefer in French).
 Please fill this form.
+Please open one issue by problem, and not a global issue for multiple problems.

 # Version of reledmac / reledpar